 The following information is for parents and guardians of young people taking part in Leicester Forest coaching sessions

-• For all children under 12yrs, coaching sessions will take place in a traffic free facility.
+- For all children under 12yrs, coaching sessions will take place in a traffic free facility.
 However, some children (over 12yrs only) may be involved in coaching sessions that take place on the public highway.
 Children are only invited to take part when coaches feel they are sufficiently responsible for their own actions and have developed the necessary bike handling skills and fitness levels in order to cope with riding on the public highways.
-If you do not wish your child to be involved in these sessions then please tick the box below.

 All of our coaches and event organisers will adhere to the best practice guidance provided by British Cycling details of which can be found here.